 Is your water heater in need of replacing?
 Service Experts Heating & Air Conditioning is here with a couple indicators to look for when choosing whether it’s time to invest in a new water heating system.

 If your water heater gets routine maintenance, you can expect it to last around ten years, depending on the number of occupants in a home.
 Once your water heater reaches 10 years, it’s likely time to seriously discuss replacement, especially before a leak happens.

 If the water from your water heater (hot side pipes) is flowing out rusty, it might be a sign that your water heater is rusting on the inside.
-This could result in a leak, not to mention contaminated water.
+This could result in a leak, not to mention impure water.
 Call an expert plumber to have them see if your water heater system is getting ready to fail on you.

-If you see water around your water heater tank, you could have a leak.
+If you notice water around your water heater tank, you could have a leak.
 Ask an expert plumber to come out and inspect your system and they can give you a quote on a new water heater if necessary.